kasakun/GTstore/README.md

-# GTstore
+# GTStore
 A Distributed Key-Value System

 ## Defination
-1. Ring - A circular dynamic list.
-Consistent Hashing.
+1. Ring - A circular dynamic list, the range of consistent hashing.

 2. Object - The partitioned data block.
+A (key, value) pair.

-3. (N, R, W) - Make sure W + R > N
+3. (N, R, W) - Make sure W + R > N, and W + W > N.

    N - Each data item is replicated at N storage nodes.

    R - Minimum number of nodes that must participate in a successful read operation.

    W - Minimum number of nodes that must participate in a successful write operation.

 ## Centralized Manager
 ### Ring
 Consistent Hashing Table.
 Range of hash function.
+Should the ring be in every storage node so that a client can send its request to each storage node?

-### Client Prerequst
+### Client Pre-requst
 Determine the object key position in the ring.
-Which nodes they should send their requests.
-Only called once per object?
+Find the coordinator, i.e. the first storage node in the preference list, for an object?

 ## Storage Nodes